CrimeOwl AI logoCrimeOwl AI

 📋

-Al Habsi procured a $16.5 million loan from U.S. financial companies to purchase an oil tanker later named M/T Oman Pride
+Al Habsi procured a $16.5 million loan from U.S. financial companies to purchase the oil tanker M/T Oman Pride

 📋